furrlori-oss/hwip/docs/index.md

 ### Overview of HWIP Features

-Environmental Protection Agency’s Hazardous Waste Information Platform (HWIP) is a public website that supports implementation of the Resource Conservation and Recovery Act.
-It provides nation-wide data about hazardous waste generation, management, and transportation in a variety of formats.
+EPA’s Hazardous Waste Information Platform (HWIP) is a public website that supports implementation of the Resource Conservation and Recovery Act.
+It provides nationwide data about hazardous waste generation, management, and transportation in a variety of formats.
 This section describes the main features of the website.

 **Searching for Sites**

 To search for information about a particular hazardous waste site, Search by Site Name or ID on the home page.
+Type an EPA RCRA Site Identification number or site name and click search to get a map and list of the sites that match the criteria.
 To search for information about hazardous waste sites in your area, Search by Location.
-Type the search term of interest and click search to get a map and list of the sites located in that area.
+Type a city, state, or zip code, and click search to get a map and list of the sites located in that area.

 To search for hazardous waste sites based on additional criteria, click Advanced Search on the left side menu.
+This brings you to a search form that allows you to search for sites based on a broad variety of information about hazardous waste sites.

 **Data Trends and Analysis**